epew-workshop/epew-workshop.github.io/index.md

 ##### Submission

-EPEW 2025 seeks __workshop presentations__, submitted in the form of 7 pages _short research papers_ in LNCS format.
+EPEW 2025 features __post-proceedings__, with a two-phase review process:
+- Authors are solicited to submit __short papers__ of at most __7 pages__ for presentation at the workshop.
+Accepted short papers will not be published in the proceedings.

-Authors of accepted short papers will be invited to submit an extend version of the short paper for publication in the __post-proceedings__.
+- Authors of accepted short papers will be invited to submit __full papers__ of at most __15 pages__ (i.e., an extended version of the short paper) for publication in the Lecture Notes in Computer Science (LNCS) Series by Springer.

-The page limit of an article in the post-proceedings is 15 pages in LNCS format.

 All page limits include tables, figures, and references.
+All papers must be submitted electronically (in PDF format) in __Springer’s LNCS__ format using [EasyChair](https://easychair.org/my/conference?conf=epew2025).

+Springer encourages authors to include their ORCIDs in their papers.
+Authors should consult Springer's authors' guidelines and use Springer's LaTeX templates for the preparation of their papers.
+Submitted papers not complying with the above guidelines may be rejected without undergoing review.

-All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity by the program committee.
+All submitted papers will be reviewed by the program committee based on technical quality, relevance, significance, and clarity.
-All papers should be submitted electronically in PDF format through the [EasyChair workshop website](https://easychair.org/my/conference?conf=epew2024).
-Submissions must follow the LNCS proceedings format.

 ## Organizing Committee